IanWold/Dovetail/CONTRIBUTING.md

 ## Making a change

+1. If there is an open issue you would like to implement, please start a conversation on that issue stating you would like to take it on.
-1. Fork the repo and branch from `main`.
+2. Fork the repo and branch from `main`.
-2. Make your change, with tests as necessary
+3. Make your change, with tests and documentation as necessary.
+Communicate any clarifying questions or blocks in the related issue.
-3. `dotnet build` and `dotnet test` should both be clean.
+4. `dotnet build` and `dotnet test` should both be clean, without warnings.
-4. Open a PR against `main`.
+5. Open a PR against `main`.
 CI (`.github/workflows/build.yml`) runs build and test on every PR.

 By submitting a PR, you agree your contribution is licensed under this project's [MIT license](LICENSE).